AVeselovski/le-portfolio/README.md

 - Unit & end-to-end testing with jest & cypress
 - Preview for `.md` with resource forms
 - Fixing / implementing image upload would probably be great (if useless)
-- The oh so popular light/dark theme switch (how could any website be without... /s)
+- The popular light/dark theme switch (how could any website be without... /s)

-This is a _"learn Next.js quickly"_ kind of project and it's unlikely further _real_ effort will be put here.